 The words came out naturally.
 Atem decided not to think too deeply about that.

-The one Joey had called "better pulls" did in fact have better pulls.
-One card came out that he had been hoping for.
-Atem held it up to the light for a while and looked at it.
-A good day of pulls felt different.
-He believed that was a universal feeling among duelists.
+The one Joey called "the one with more hits" did in fact have more hits.
+One card he'd had his eye on came out.
+Atem held it up to the light and looked at it for a while.
+A day with a good pull feels different.
+He thought this was a universal emotion among duelists.

-When he went to the dining room at dinner, Seto was there, which was unusual.
+When he went to the dining room at dinnertime, Seto was unusually there.

-Whether work had ended early or he had been home all day, Atem didn't know.
-When he took his seat, Seto looked up from the documents in his hand.
+Work must have ended early, or perhaps he'd been home all day.
+When Atem sat down, Seto looked up from the documents in his hand.

 Seto's eyes moved slightly.